 Video Credit: Geospatial World/YouTube.com

-Digital Twins in Healthcare
+Digital Twins Technologies in Healthcare

 In healthcare, pharmaceutical companies use digital twins to simulate the effect of new drugs.
 Modern computers can now process vast amounts of data to make accurate pharmacological modeling possible.

-As computing power grows even more in the future, the medical field may be able to use digital twins of real, living bodies to enhance healthcare.
+As computing power grows even more in the future, the medical field may be able to use industrial digital twins of real, living bodies to enhance healthcare.
 Surgeons can plan and even perform procedures in the digital twin, with advanced robotics taking the human element out of the equation for a safe operation.

-Digital Twins in Construction and City Planning
+Digital Transformation in Construction and City Planning

-In construction, digital twins are a step up from advanced building information modeling (BIM) projects.
+In construction, industrial digital twins are a step up from advanced building information modeling (BIM) projects.
 BIM models are already in use to help engineers and architects work out the structural features of new and existing buildings.
 Still, these are only digital shadows at best (information only flows from the physical entity to the virtual model, and not the other way around).

-Digital twins would remain tied to the physical building before, during, and after its construction.
+Industrial digital twins would remain tied to the physical building before, during, and after its construction.
 Mechanisms to feed data and analysis back to the physical building include simply giving instructions for construction workers based on the computer modeling and planning logistics, maintenance, and other enabling functions to make the building work.

-For city planners, digital twins are linked to the growing “smart cities” movement worldwide.
+For city planners, industrial digital twins are linked to the growing “smart cities” movement worldwide.
 Smart cities use sensors to collect various data on the urban environment, from pollution levels to traffic congestion and public health disparities.

-Authorities can use digital twins of their cities to test new policies, optimize network systems like traffic and electricity grids, and identify problems before they arise.
+Authorities can use industrial digital twins of their cities to test new policies, optimize network systems like traffic and electricity grids, and identify problems before they arise.